ariel-os/embroider/README.md

 ## Status

-Implemented and tested — see [docs/PLAN.md](docs/PLAN.md) for the full design and remaining follow-up ideas.
+Implemented and tested — see [docs/DESIGN.md](docs/DESIGN.md) for the full design.

 ## Usage